Synology NAS Data Recovery Service

 How We Recover Data from a Failed Synology NAS

-We follow an image-first, offline reconstruction workflow.
+Synology NAS recovery follows an image-first, offline reconstruction workflow.
+Each member drive is connected through a hardware write-blocker and imaged with PC-3000 or DeepSpar before any analysis begins.
 Your original drives are never modified.
-All assembly and filesystem work happens on cloned images.
+All RAID reconstruction and filesystem extraction happen on cloned images.

 - Free evaluation: We document your Synology model (DS920+, DS1621+, RS1221+, etc.), the DSM error state, RAID/SHR configuration, filesystem type (Btrfs or EXT4), and any prior recovery attempts.